Md-GolamSarwar-E-Azam/portfolio-site/index.md

 **Project Summary:**

 <p align="justify">Developed a comprehensive, interactive dashboard for analyzing prescription trends and market dynamics in the pharmaceutical sector of Bangladesh.
-The multi-page report enables stakeholders to monitor market share, brand performance, prescriber behavior, competitor benchmarking, and untapped market opportunities—within a single, unified platform. </p>
+The multi-page report enables stakeholders to monitor market share, brand performance, prescriber behavior, competitor benchmarking, and untapped market opportunities within a single, unified platform. </p>